 Apply to Graduate

-Go to my.Fairfield, under the Student Tab, under My Academics, click Apply to Graduate
+Starting in early March, go to my.Fairfield, under the Student tab, under My Academics, click Apply to Graduate and complete all pages.

 Order Your Cap & Gown